mongojack/mongojack/MIGRATING.md

 Note that the new class doesn't include a generic key type; this also makes it more interoperable with the underlying Mongo implementations, at the cost of some type-safety.

-A major change you will note is that many methods on the older class accepted and returned custom classes (DBUpdate, DBCursor), the methods in `JacksonMongoCollection` accept standard Mongo objects (e.g. Bson), and return standard mongo objects (e.g. FindIterable).
-You will find that the functionality of these things are roughly the same, and Mongo includes builders that can be used to replace all the (now deprecated) builder classes (e.g. Filters, Updates, Aggregates vs DBQuery, DBUpdate, Aggregation).
+A major change you will note is that many methods on the older class accepted and returned custom classes (Updates, DBCursor), the methods in `JacksonMongoCollection` accept standard Mongo objects (e.g. Bson), and return standard mongo objects (e.g. FindIterable).
+You will find that the functionality of these things are roughly the same, and Mongo includes builders that can be used to replace all the (now deprecated) builder classes (e.g. Filters, Updates, Aggregates vs DBQuery, Updates, Aggregation).
 Again this should improve current and future interoperability with the base Mongo driver.

 ### Method / Feature Comparison